 I want to live an honest life that holds true to what I value.

-That’s why, hand in hand with my brother Jose Rodes and as part of Intropreneurs (our last project), we came up with this philosophy as…let’s say…a life operating system.
-Philosophy as a personal compass to guide our decisions and actions.
+That’s why, hand in hand with my brother Jose Rodes and as part of Intropreneurs, we came up with this philosophy as…let’s say…a life operating system.
+Philosophy, as a personal compass to guide our decisions and actions.

-It’s still also a work in progress.
-We are still testing it and it’s highly subject to evolution.
+It’s still a work in progress.
+We are still testing it and it’s highly subjected to evolution.
 In fact, I don’t think we’ll ever finish it completely.
 It’s more like a tool for progressively improving as we learn and progress in work and life.